-Thyroid cancer, in general is slow growing and carries a favorable prognosis.
+Thyroid cancer, in general is slow growing and carries a good prognosis.
 However, some thyroid cancers are quite aggressive and carry a poor prognosis.
-One dangerously aggressive form of thyroid cancer is called medullary thyroid cancer which is usually familial.
-Gene testing (a blood test) is now available to family members of a patient with medullary thyroid cancer who are also at risk for the development it.
+One such aggressive form is medullary thyroid cancer which is usually familial.

 Diagnosis of Thyroid Cancer

 Most thyroid cancer patients do not experience any symptoms except for a lump in the thyroid area.
 An Ultrasound of thyroid is the next step to evaluate any thyroid nodule.
 If a thyroid nodule looks suspicious, your endocrinologist will likely recommend a Fine Needle Aspiration – FNA – biopsy, which may give the diagnosis of a thyroid cancer.

 In most cases, thyroid surgery is performed to remove all the thyroid tissue.
 Subsequently, many patients usually recieve a dose of radioactive iodine which serves two purposes: